ml4scisoc/ml4scisoc.github.io/syllabus/index.md

 ## Office Hours

-By appointment, link on Brightspace
+By appointment, link on Brightspace.